ScottKwang/CodeWithFriends-Spring2020/projects/impure/README.md

 ![This is what it looks like](https://i.imgur.com/jBf8URr.png)

 So first of all the language technically has functions.
-The thing that makes it dysfunctional is that any function can be instantiated (not yet fully implemented yet).
+The thing that makes it dysfunctional is that any function can be instantiated (not yet fully implemented).
 So every function is a class...
 Or every class is a function.
 Or perhaps it's more correct to say there are neither *classes* nor *functions*, only *containers*.

 Syntax wise it's very similar to Python because Python is simple.
 But I also made sure to add some custom flourishes.
 First of all you can start a variable name with a number.
 I always wanted to do that.
 Also when accessing a variable in a parent container, a 'global' variable, you have to use unix directory syntax like ../var1.
 Because why oh why do modern languages use the same syntax to access global and local variables.